ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1_ContainersAndDocker/instructions.md

 You should see two namespaces listed starting with `sn-labs`:

-- The first one with your user name is a namespace just for you.
+- The first one with your username is a namespace just for you.
 You have full _read_ and _write_ access to this namespace.
 - The second one is a shared namespace you only have _read_ access to.

 3. Ensure that you are targeting the `us-south` region where these namespaces reside as you saw in the output of the `ibmcloud target` command.